 What Can Our Lawyers Do for You?

-The attorneys at Murphy Law Firm are experienced at handling product liability cases involving defective medical products and unsafe devices.
+The personal injury lawyers at Murphy Law Firm are experienced at handling product liability cases involving defective medical products and unsafe devices.

 When medical device manufacturers fail to meet their legal obligation to make and market safe products and to give adequate warning of known hazards, they should be held accountable.
-We will seek evidence to show that your injury was the result of a manufacturing defect and/or a design defect, or that the manufacturer failed to warn adequately of dangers related to the product.
+Our hernia mesh injury lawyers will seek evidence to show that your injury was the result of a manufacturing defect and/or a design defect, or that the manufacturer failed to warn you adequately of the dangers related to their product.

 It is important to understand that a hernia mesh injury lawsuit would not name your doctor.
-Your surgeon who performed the hernia repair would not have had any way of knowing the mesh product was dangerous, if the manufacturer failed to warn adequately of the dangers.
+Your surgeon who performed the hernia repair would not have had any way of knowing the mesh product was dangerous, if the manufacturer failed to adequately warn them of the dangers.

-You may have had to go additional hernia surgery due to complications of defective mesh such as a hernia recurrence.
-We will estimate your immediate and future medical expenses related to the hernia mesh complications, the impact the injuries have had on your quality of life and your present and future lost income.
+You may have had to go to additional hernia surgeries due to the complications of defective mesh such as a hernia recurrence.
+We will estimate your immediate and future medical expenses related to the hernia mesh complications, the impact the injuries have had on your quality of life, and your present and future lost income.
 That information will be gathered to estimate the compensation that you should receive for your injury.

-We will handle negotiations with the insurance companies representing the medical device manufacturers.
-We will fight aggressively for a settlement that reflects the extent of your injuries and impact on your quality of life.
+Our personal injury lawyers will handle negotiations with the insurance companies representing the medical device manufacturers.
+We will fight aggressively for a settlement that reflects the extent of your injuries and the impact on your quality of life.